In the beginning, there was the Word

 Happy, too, are the suggestions coming out of Bistro’s bar, which influence goes well beyond this counter.

 It was here that, in 2005, the ideas for the first great Portuguese cocktail book germinated: 100 Cocktails 100 Maneiras, published by’A Esfera dos Livros.
 A book that reflects the importance of the cocktails in the restaurant and in the whole 100 Maneiras concept.
 It was not by accident that Monocle magazine considered Bistro the perfect place to have a cocktail in Lisbon… As it was no coincidence, either, that Bistro’s Bar won, in 2017, the Coaster award for Best Restaurant Bar in Portugal – awarded annually in the final of the World Class competition, the most renowned cocktail competition in the world, which recognizes daily work in the best cocktail bars – and the same title, in 2019 and again in 2022, at the Lisbon Bar Show Awards.

-Since the Summer of 2021, it is João Sancheira who takes charge of the bar.
-Named Bartender of the Year 2021 in Portugal, after winning the national final of the World Class competition in the same year, and Best Bartender 2022, at Lisbon Bar Show, Sancheira signs a list of 12 cocktails that reflect the essence of Bistro using natural ingredients, with the imaginary of Alice in Wonderland serving as the motto for the journey and Tiago Maya’s illustrations guiding every step of the way.
+At this counter, you can find a cocktail menu that reflects the essence of Bistro using natural ingredients, with the imaginary of Alice in Wonderland serving as the motto for the journey and Tiago Maya’s illustrations guiding every step of the way.
 The cocktails are the main characters of this parallel universe in liquid form, joining a handful of signature cocktails that are already part of Bistro’s identity and some unmissable classic cocktails.

 These and other glasses can be enjoyed in the space renovated between the end of 2021 and March 2022, after five months of works with the goal of giving back to Bistro its classic aura after a decade of operation.